A Sexy Outfit? Check

 The Art & Science of Flirting 101 … today’s lesson once again began at the Fracture Clinic.
 The first day of class was back on October 4, 2017 when the ER doctor said “Lisa, stay there and don’t move.
 You have a really bad fracture.
 I will get someone to splint it.”

-It only took me three seconds to size him up as a potential mate.
+It only took me three seconds to size him up.
 That’s all the time it takes.
 Did you know that our eyes – the windows to our soul – take in over 7 gigabytes of data per second?
 The original supercomputer.
 Look him in the left eye and connect to his right brain.

 I sell myself to him.